gt102005/JDBC--java_database_connection-/README.md

 A **JDBC Driver** is the concrete implementation that does the actual work of communicating with the database.
 It translates the abstract JDBC API calls into database-specific network protocol messages.

-Without a driver, JDBC is just an interface — useless.
+Without a driver, JDBC is just an interface — useless on its own.
 The driver is what makes the connection real.

 ---